mobile-post-banner

 Is “Tip Pooling” Legal in California?

-When tip pooling, this can include employees who have some supervisor duties, including shift supervisors.
+When tip pooling, this can include employees who have some supervisory duties, including shift supervisors.
 Any tip pools at a restaurant may also be shared by workers who do not provide direct table service, including hosts, bussers, bartenders, etc.

 What Exactly Counts as a Tip?

-Violations of Tipping Laws
+Violations of California Tipping Laws

 State law requires employers to keep detailed records regarding tips.
 This means that they need to keep records of any tips that they receive directly or indirectly from customers or employees.
 Violations of tip laws will be taken seriously by labor regulators in this state.